Queues

 the object's class.

-For example, consider a variable, called colorQueue
+For example, consider a variable, called colorQueue,

 representing a queue containing color information.
 The established way of